 Various one-of-a-kind and editioned books are shown on the Portfolio of Artist's Books and Books & Tales parts of this site, where you'll also find information about the books being represented by Vamp & Tramp Booksellers.

 You might also like to see the two photos of my long-stitched artist’s book Primary Melody that appear in 500 Handmade Books: Inspiring Interpretations of a Timeless Form (Lark Books, 2008; Steve Miller, juror).
-The newly released 500 Handmade Books, volume 2 (Lark Books, fall of 2013; Julie Chen, juror) contains photos of Depth Perception: Mapmaking Legacies at Mammoth Cave, a unique multifacted book form I designed to reflect aspects of the world's longest cave.
+In 500 Handmade Books, volume 2 (Lark Books, fall of 2013; Julie Chen, juror), you'll find photos of Depth Perception: Mapmaking Legacies at Mammoth Cave, a unique, multifacted, sculptural book form I designed to reflect aspects of the world's longest cave.
 With every turn of the page in these two volumes, I'm fascinated by the variations and all the more grateful to be among the artists for whom books hold mystery and magic.

 In 1000 Artists' Books: Exploring the Book as Art (Quarry Books, June 2012; Peter and Donna Thomas, jurors) an image appears of my Slinky-style book Beyond Compare, which is also about Mammoth Cave, in Kentucky.
 The astonishing range of artists' books in this volume captivates me for hours at a time, reminding me that book-related dreams and visions have no bounds.